Pravila00/HairAssistance/README.md

 ## Hair Assistance

-Hair Assistance is an open source project for helping hair dressers manage appointments.
+Hair Assistance is an open source project using Ruby on Rails for helping hair dressers manage appointments.

 Things you can do: